-Every week, I receive emails and comments from people who need help picking paint colors to work with their honey oak trim and cabinetry.
+Every week, I receive emails and comments from people who need help picking wall paint colors for honey oak trim and cabinetry to help them achieve a more fresh and modern feeling.
 A few years ago, I wrote a post on how to go about choosing paint colors for honey oak trim, but I didn’t provide any specific paint colors.

 Last week, I wrote about five light neutrals from Benjamin Moore that look beautiful with honey oak trim.
 Today I am sharing five more light beige neutrals from Sherwin-Williams that work well with medium to light honey oak trim, cabinetry, and flooring.